Get the latest insights

 You walk into the grocery store, and that list of three things you didn’t write down (but instead repeated to yourself several times so you wouldn’t forget) evaporates.
 You walk up the stairs on an errand only to find that you’ve completely forgotten why you came.
 You miss your exit on the drive home from work, even though you’ve driven it hundreds of times.

-The brain fart … that shifty thief has long been accused of random lapses of thought that give us pause … literally … while we try to remember or retrace our paths.
+The brain fart — that shifty thief has long been accused of random lapses of thought that give us pause (literally) — while we try to remember or retrace our paths.

 Brain farts are part of normal brain function

 “Having brain farts is just part of being human,” suggests an article for Discover magazine.
 Studies indicate that our brains conserve energy when we’re doing something repetitive.
-These little breaks happen right before the memory lapse.

-But the DMN is the default setting of your brain, so you will probably revert back to it while performing many tasks throughout your daily routine.
-Your brain perceives many of these tasks as patterns (They’re activities you’ve done many times before.) so your brain may take a quick timeout.
 “As much as 30 seconds before test subjects in one study made a mistake, blood flow started to decrease in the part of the brain associated with maintaining focus,” summarizes Robbie Gonzalez of Dr. Tom Eichele’s 2007 research.
 “Autopilot would be a better metaphor,” explains Dr. Stefan Debener, collaborator on the study.

 Your brain is taking a quick timeout to conserve a little energy